Irvine Ranch Water District: Governance

-District facilities & water supply
+District facilities and water supply

 IRWD's drinking water comes from two primary sources: local groundwater and imported water from the Metropolitan Water District of Southern California.
 The blending of these sources varies according to the time of year and the geographic location within the District.
 In addition, IRWD has an extensive recycled water program that is used for irrigation or other non-potable purposes.
 The District's diversified supply ensures a reliable water supply during times of drought, regulatory constraints and other emergencies.
 A diverse water supply portfolio helps to keep IRWD rates as low as possible.

 Groundwater

 Approximately 48 percent of IRWD's overall supply comes from local groundwater wells in the Orange County Groundwater Basin, and the Irvine and Lake Forest sub-basins.
 For many years, IRWD received almost all of its water from imported sources.
 To alleviate this dependency on expensive imported water, IRWD began to develop a series of local wells in 1979.
 The Dyer Road Wellfield Project extracts low-cost, high-quality water from deep within the Orange County Groundwater Basin.
 IRWD now operates 25 groundwater wells within its service area.